 1. Acknowledge your lack of time

-The most important thing I see, is to realize that your routine doesn’t fulfil your needs and you want to take some actions.
+The most important thing I see is to realize that your routine doesn’t fulfill your needs and you want to take some actions.
 If we just accept that we cannot do anything to include something more in our day, we will never really try to make an effort to change that.

 If you feel that you don’t have enough time during the day, it means that you have things you would like to do but you just can’t fit them in these 24 hours anymore.

 2. Make a list